Air Conditioning in Kelowna

 How much does it cost to install an Air Conditioner?

-The cost to install central air conditioning, including the unit, ranges from around $3,300 to $5,600 on average.
-The price to install a central air conditioner varies because there are different levels of efficiency available (SEER Ratings) and units with quieter features.
+The cost to install central air conditioning, including the unit, ranges from around $4,300 to $12,000+.
+The price to install a central air conditioner varies because there are different sizes of units, different levels of efficiency available (SEER Ratings) and units with quieter or communicating features.
 There may be an additional cost to install an Electrical Disconnect on the outside of your home if you do not already have a central Air Conditioner.

-Older Air Conditioner units are usually 8-10 SEER so the cost savings of upgrading is:
+Older Air Conditioner units are usually 8-10 SEER so the approximate cost savings of upgrading your equipment is:

 13 SEER vs 10 SEER - Saves approx. 23 cents/dollar

 17 SEER vs 10 SEER - Saves approx. 41 cents/dollar

 13 SEER Phase out, January 1st, 2023.

 After January 1, 2023 Manufacturers are no longer producing 13 SEER equipment.
 What has already been imported into Canada can be installed, but once that inventory is gone the new regulations from the Department of Energy (US) and the Government of Canada have raised the minimum efficiency for air conditioners from 13.0 to 14.0 SEER.